 - Technical Stakeholders

 The flow of involvement of each stakeholder starts with the inventor, or business sponsor, who has the vision for the product.
-Next, the digital strategy stakeholder delivers the market, user and competitive research to confirm the viability of the product, as well as the business needs.
+Next, the digital strategy stakeholder delivers the market, user and competitive research to confirm the viability of the software product, as well as the business needs.
 A financial stakeholder is typically engaged early in the process, working to help fund the business case.
 Also, a technical stakeholder often partners with the product owner with feasibility, design, approach, plans, costs, and more.

 Companies face the competing needs of multiple users every day – plagued by limited budgets and tight timelines – while racing to get their products to market.
-When multiple users are interacting with your product with different needs and perspectives, how do you choose?
+When multiple users are interacting with your software product with different needs and perspectives, how do you choose?
 Here’s an example scenario:

 A company is designing an application that will be used by a management consultant to help the client choose a benefits provider, restructure their company, or evaluate a portfolio strategy.
 The users may include the client, who has to provide information about their company and/or review the results of an analysis, the provider of the information, which could be coming from a 3rd party, and the management consultant who is advising the client about how to use/understand/interpret the information.
 In this case, there are at least three user communities – the client, the consultant, and the third party.
 When putting together the first product release, which user to do you choose to satisfy?